VirtEngine/verticedev/proposals/02-multitenant-authentication.md

 *Terminology*,

-We'll use `MOOV` to refer `MegamVertice Engine`  based on *openshfit/origin* We'll use `MegamVertice2.0` to refer the 2.0 release of `MegamVertice`  based on *openshfit/origin*
+We'll use `MOOV` to refer `MegamVertice Engine`  based on *openshfit/origin* We'll use `MegamVertice2.0` to refer 2.0 release of `MegamVertice` based on *openshfit/origin*

 ## Motivation

-*openshift origin/kubernetes* assumes that the user is created, updated in a 3rd party system.
+*Openshift Origin* assumes that the user is created, updated in a 3rd party system.
 It assumes there exists an user and provides identityproviders to authenticate/authorize.

-`Openshift/Origin` doesn't have ability to create new users and manage them.
+*Openshift Origin* doesn't have ability to create new users and manage them.
 But SaaS products need them.

-`Openshift/Origin` has ability to authenticate an user when available in a 3rd party system like `LDAP`, `OAuth providers`, `Basic auth using http via a flat file`.
+*Openshift Origin* has ability to authenticate an user when available in a 3rd party system like `LDAP`, `OAuth providers`, `Basic auth using http via a flat file`.

-For the *Onboard cloud project* we have externalized the auth to be managed using **Google** and have used the `OAuthProvider` in openshift.
+For the *Onboard cloud project* we have externalized the auth to be managed using `Google` and have used the identity provider - `OAuthProvider` in openshift.

-But for MegamVertice 2.0 we need ability to create, update users using an identityprovider plugin supported by *openshift origin/kubernetes*.
-So once an user is available in a 3rd party system *openshift origin* has ability to authenticate and authorize api requests.
+For MegamVertice2.0 we need ability to create, update users using an identityprovider plugin supported by *Openshift Origin*.

+So once an user is available in a 3rd party system *Openshift Origin* has ability to authenticate and authorize api requests for that user.

-As `Openshift/Origin` supports `LDAP`, it will directly bind to the `LDAP` for authentication verification.
+As *Openshift Origin* supports `LDAP`, it will directly bind to the `LDAP` for authentication verification.

-This mean we need to build an authentication layer that **Nilavu** & **MOOV** can communicate for user creation, updation using REST based API or gRPC.
+This mean we need to build an authentication layer that **Nilavu** & **MOOV** can communicate. **Nilavu** must be able to do user creation, updation using REST based API or gRPC. **MOOV** must be able to authenticate the user.

-Here we will build an **authserver** backed by LDAP using the same API that nilavu  uses today. **MOOV** based on *openshfit/origin* will integrate directly to the identityprovider - LDAP.
+So we will build an **authserver** backed by LDAP accessed via a REST API.
+The REST API will talk the same JSON as used by gateway today.
+So nilavu  doesn't have to worry much.

+**MOOV** based on *Openshfit Origin* will integrate directly to the identityprovider - LDAP.

 ## Solution Overview

 The auth architecture link [refer slide6](https://docs.google.com/presentation/d/1tzkWbHu6RclA0QWnoEFy9HK0KmISdCjLNfv5QxwJ3Mg/edit?usp=sharing)

-Broadly we need focus on the usecases
+We focus on the usecases

-1. How does an user authenticate with Nilavu ?
+1. How does an user onboardin Nilavu ?
 2. How does MOOV authenticate an API request  ?
 3. How do our third party systems (WHMCS) talk to MOOV ?

-### 1. How does an user authenticate with Nilavu ?
+### 1. How does an user onboard in Nilavu ?

-Nilavu will use the same API and call the **authserver** which is backed by LDAP to create/update users.
-MOOV will provide ability to authenticate and authorize the user using the API.
+Nilavu will use the API and call the **authserver** which is backed by LDAP to create/update users.
+Nilavu will call **MOOV** API for  authentication.

-The crux here is make sure that **MOOV**  can talk to the authentication server using its identityprovider.

 ### 2. How does MOOV authenticate an API request

-**MOOV** upon authentication with the identityprovider LDAP generates bearer token and stores then in the API   `oauthaccesstokens`.
+**MOOV** uses LDAP bind operation using the `cn=admin,dc=megam,dc=org` distinguished admin userid of LDAP and its password.

-Any API request it receives will need the bearer token which is compared with what is available for that user in `oauthaccesstokens`.
+Any API request **MOOV** receives will need the bearer token which is compared with what is available for that user in `oauthaccesstokens`.

-If it didn't find anything then **MOOV** does a bind to the openldap(slapd) with search on `cn=email id`.
+If it didn't find anything then **MOOV** using the bind connection will do a search by `cn=email id`.
 Upon successful validation, a token is saved in API `oauthaccesstokens`.

 ### 3. How will third party systems (WHMCS) talk to MOOV